Request Info

 Thermal

-Larger drops, on the other hand, are better when you need to print quickly by covering a large area.
+• Larger drops, are better when you need to print quickly by covering a large area.
 Large-format signage would be a great candidate for printing via large drops.

-If your piece requires high resolution, has small or fine details, using a piezoelectric printhead that has better control of the size of the droplets will provide you with the best quality image.
-For pieces that might be larger but less detailed, thermal technology can make producing them less costly and often provide you with a piece that is suitable for your needs.
+If your print piece requires high resolution and has small or fine details, using a piezoelectric printhead that has better control of the size of the droplets will provide you with the best quality image.
+For print pieces that might be larger but less detailed, thermal technology can make producing them less costly and often provide you with a piece that is suitable for your needs.

 The ink you use and the quality and detail that your final piece requires will be the two vital components that determine which type of printhead will work best for your printing project.